 It is so important to get vaccinated not only to protect yourself, but others as well.
 In other words, if everyone gets vaccinated from a specific disease, eventually no one will carry it.
 Over time, this will wipe out disease that could spread now and into the future.

-This is one of the reasons why children in particular should especially be vaccinated.
+This is one of the reasons why children in particular should especially get their vaccines.
 Early childhood vaccines are one of the best ways to protect your child from serious diseases that can be especially dangerous for infants and very young children.
 By vaccinating your children, you can help keep your family and your community healthy.
-Recommendations about when to have your child vaccinated changes from time to time.
+Recommendations about when to vaccinate your child changes from time to time.
 You can get a copy of the most current child and adolescent vaccination schedules from an organization, such as a family doctor or pediatrician.
 Your child should usually receive their first vaccine not long after they are born.

 Adults also need vaccines.
 Age alone increases the risk of potentially serious infections for those over the age of 65.
 This is because the body’s immune system naturally weakens with age.
 Vaccines work by teaching the body’s immune system to recognize and defend against harmful viruses or bacteria before getting an infection.
 This reduces the chance of getting certain infectious diseases.